The Immigrant's Criminal Defense Attorney

 Strategic Plea Negotiation

 Sometimes the best outcome in criminal court is the worst outcome for immigration.
 Our team works together to identify plea options that satisfy prosecutors while avoiding immigration consequences.
-This might mean pleading to a different offense, adjusting the sentence length, or modifying the language of the plea to avoid triggering removal grounds.
+That can mean pleading to a different offense, adjusting the sentence length, or modifying the language of the plea to avoid triggering removal grounds.

 Post-Conviction Relief